 Technically, my checking account at Schwab earns interest, though at low interest rates.
 Because of this, and also for convenience, I still do my primary banking elsewhere and simply transfer money in and out of my Schwab account as needed.
 I’ve found online transfers between banks to be simple and smooth, though it does take 1-3 business days.
 However, having my Schwab card for international withdrawals has been a huge money saver.

 If there’s one downside to my Schwab card, it’s that it has proven to be a giant pain in the butt to change my legal name on the account.
-Because of this, I still use my maiden name on my Schwab account, which has never been a problem.
+It took multiple phone calls and faxing in lots of paperwork to change my name after marriage.
 Other customer service has been helpful and efficient.

 * * *